biru-ka2/car-rental-website/README.md

-# Tana Car Rental 🚗🌊
+# Car Rental 🚗🌊

-**Discover Ethiopia with Ease – Tana Car Rental, Your Trusted Partner for Memorable Journeys**
+**Discover Ethiopia with Ease – Car Rental, Your Trusted Partner for Memorable Journeys**

 ### Description

-Welcome to **Tana Car Rental**!
+Welcome to **Car Rental**!
 This React-based application offers a seamless and visually engaging experience for users to browse, compare, and rent cars conveniently online.
 Tailored with a sleek interface, it includes a diverse car list with comprehensive details and an interactive map showcasing our branch locations powered by the Leaflet library.

 ### 🌟 Key Features